mujtaba-a-quadri/mujtaba-a-quadri.github.io.old/projects/wahi.md

 <br/>
 <img style="width: 65%" class="ui large right floated rounded image" src="../images/ConfirmRelated.png">

 The Confirm Related Sightings page has a similar view, with rows of sightings in a table displaying the important info.
 These sightings are in groups (with alternating colors) that were detected as being similar to each other (due to factors like location or time being very similar).
 HMAR wanted a way to cut down on the number of duplicate reports they get, so this page allows an HMAR volunteer to distinguish at a glance whether a group of reports are the same or not.
 If they decide the group of reports are not actually the same sighting, they can click no, in which case the sightings will be confirmed as distinct and seperated into two rows in the Latest Reports page.
-Otherwise, the sightings will be grouped together as one row on the Latest Reports page.
+Otherwise, the sightings will be grouped together as one row on the.

 ## Conclusion